ZeYiHan/ZeYiHan.github.io/content/authors/admin/_index.md

 ## About Me

 I am an ecologist at Duke University working with [Dr. Jean Gibert](https://jeanpgibert.weebly.com/).
 I am interested in how phenotypic changes within ecological timescales shape species interactions and food web dynamics, as well as species evolutionary trajectories, particularly in the context of global warming.
-I combine experimental approaches, theoretical modeling, bioinformatics, and data science to understand how organisms traits affect and are affected by the food web they are embeded in.
+I combine experimental approaches, theoretical modeling, bioinformatics, and data science to understand how organisms traits affect and are affected by the food web they are embedded in.

 I received my B.S. in Biology from the College of William & Mary, where I worked with [Dr. Jelena Pantel](https://jhpantel.com/) studying how phenotypic variation within and between species affects competitive interactions.

-In additional to science, I am also interested in hiking, paddle boarding, watercolor, and other forms of crafts.
+In addition to science, I am also interested in hiking, paddle boarding, watercolor, and other forms of crafts.